Braun, Moss lead No. 3 Kansas to 65-50 win over Okla. St. - WHIZ News

-Isaiah Moss added 13 points and Devon Dotson had 11 for the Jayhawks, who led wire to wire.

 Kansas (17-3, 6-1 Big 12) has won five in a row, including a 74-68 triumph over Tennessee on Saturday in the Big 12/SEC Challenge, as well as its last five on the road.
-The short-handed Jayhawks were playing their second game since Silvio De Sousa and David McCormack were suspended for their roles in an ugly postgame brawl with rival Kansas State.
-McCormack can return from his two-game suspension for Kansas’ next game, at home against Texas Tech.
+The short-handed Jayhawks were playing their second game since McCormack and Silvio De Sousa were suspended for their roles in an ugly postgame brawl with rival Kansas State on Jan.
+21. McCormack can return from his two-game suspension for Kansas’ next game, at home against Texas Tech, while De Sousa will be suspended for at least 10 more games.

+“It’s been kind of a hard week, and our guys have played pretty maturely and acted pretty maturely since it started,” Kansas coach Bill Self said.
+“The best we could have done is probably what we did the last two games, so I’m pretty happy with them right now.”

-Isaiah Moss added 13 points and Devon Dotson had 11 for the Jayhawks, who led wire to wire.
+Isaiah Moss, who had started the previous game for McCormack, came off the bench to score 13 points and Marcus Garrett had seven points, eight rebounds and nine assists for the Jayhawks, who led wire to wire.

+“I just knew I had to step up, do what I always do,” said Braun, who scored a career-high 20 points in that game against K-State.
+“We’re pretty short-handed, so we all got to step up at this time.”

 Cameron McGriff had 18 points and eight rebounds to lead Oklahoma State (10-10, 0-7), the only winless team in Big 12 action.
 Isaac Likekele had 10 points and four rebounds for the Cowboys, who had snapped a six-game losing streak with a 73-62 win at Texas A&M on Saturday.